mkarutz/sdsl-lite/README.md

 * [Matthias Petri](https://github.com/mpetri)

 This project further profited from excellent input of many coders.
 Stefan Arnold helped us with tricky template questions.
-We a also grateful to Kalle Karhu, Dominik Kempa, and Shanika Kuruppu for bug reports.
+We are also grateful to Kalle Karhu, Dominik Kempa, and Shanika Kuruppu for bug reports.

 Contribute